zafernur/internship/README.md

 # internship
-This repository contains the codes that I wrote for my industrial internship.
-The internship is done at Medusa Radiometrics about natural gamma ray detectors.
+This repository contains the code developed during my industrial internship at Medusa Radiometrics, focusing on naturally occurring gamma-ray detectors.